STORYBOOKS

 teaching colors to colorblind kids

-Teaching colors may be somewhat more difficult if your toddler is color-blind (1 in 12 males are, 1 in 1000 females are).
+Teaching colors may be somewhat more difficult if your toddler is color-blind.
+1 in 12 males, and 1 in 1000 females are.

 Teachers and special circumstances

-Tell the teacher if you think your child needs special help and about any special family situation or event that might affect your child’s ability to learn.
+Tell the teacher if you think your child needs special help and about any special family situation that might affect child’s ability to learn.

 Encourage your child to ask questions.